thomasWillems/BeSports/README.md

 We used Fontawesome, Google Fonts, Formspree as well.
 The scores on the Lighthouse test are good on all pages.
 Data are gathered through Google Analytics.
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![Logo](home/img/logo.png)

+## Extra requirement

+Add a clickable logo in the navigation bar that redirects to the homepage.